 It’s that time of year again where retailers and shoppers rejoice.
-The clock is ticking and the countdown to Black Friday is on.
-The retail holiday is synonymous with deals.
-This year, consumers remain ready to shop, but due to the coronavirus pandemic, their traditional holiday shopping experience will be getting a digital makeover.
+The clock is ticking, and the countdown to Black Friday is on.

-Last year, sales hit an all-time high.
-There were 151 million consumers who shopped on Black Friday both in-store and online.
-One thing we know for certain is that consumers will still be able to find incredible Black Friday and Cyber Monday deals.
+Whether it’s on laptops or smartphones and mobile devices, one thing we know for certain is that consumers will still be able to find incredible Black Friday deals.

 The History of Black Friday

 The most popular myth regarding the history of Black Friday is based on the belief that retail stores spent most of the year in the red according to their balance sheets.
 When the holiday shopping season arrived, on the day after Thanksgiving, retailers were believed to finally start making a profit.
 Their balance sheets also reflected this, going from red to black.

 However, the true history of Black Friday and its origins are much different than the adopted myth.

 According to Business Insider, Black Friday began in the United States in the 1950s after Philadelphia police coined the term to describe the chaos that ensued on the day following Thanksgiving.

 This was a popular time for tourists to visit for two reasons: to celebrate the Thanksgiving holiday and to see the traditional Army-Navy football game.
 Local Philadelphia businesses later tried to change the term Black Friday because of the doom and gloom associated with the phrase.
 They instead pushed for Big Friday, but the original term, Black Friday, held its place.

 By 2003, Black Friday became so popular that it was the busiest shopping day of the year in the United States, and the status is yet to be given up.
 The famous holiday shopping event has extended to other parts of the world, too.